uozuAho/note_searcher/readme.md

 # todo
-- refactor:
-    - vscode facade
-    - extension class that uses vscode facade
-    - now write tests!
+- auto-index
+    - on save file
+    - on open directory
 - bug: ext does not activate on open note searcher
     - workaround: do a search or index to activate
+- show view container on search complete
+- suggest tags
 - bug: '+' operator not working as expected:
     - search for #work: no results
     - search for book: many results
     - search for +#work book:
         - expected: no results
         - actual:   many results
-- auto-index
-    - on save file
-    - on open directory
-- show related docs on changing active doc?
-    - this will obstruct browsing docs related to the original doc, maybe don't implement this
-    - see onDidChangeActiveTextEditor
-- suggest tags
-- show view container on search complete
 - search box in results view (not supported in tree view... use webview?)
-- e2e tests
-    - blocked for vscode extension: how to open folder before running tests?
-        - see extension tests for attempt